jokull/awesome-reykjavik/docs/index.md

 1. :material-fingerprint: **Get a kennitala** →
    [Kennitala](guides/kennitala.md).
 This takes five days to process if all documents are submitted correctly.
-Do this as soon as you arrive.
+Start this process online before you depart.
 2. :material-phone: **Get a mobile plan** → [Mobile plans](guides/mobile-phones.md).
 You'll need to visit a mobile branch and bring your passport.
 Use your non-Icelandic credit card for billing as you haven't opened a bank account yet.
-3. :material-bank: **Get bank account** → [Bank account](guides/bank-account.md).
-Visit a branch to open a bank account and set up your [electronic certificate](guides/audkenni.md)
+3. :material-bank: **Get a bank account** → [Bank account](guides/bank-account.md).
+Visit a branch to open a bank account and set up your [electronic certificate](guides/audkenni.md).

 There are of course other ways to go about it, but this is probably the quickest way to onboard.